openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Since data is only fetched when an item is linked to a channel, there might not be any cached data available.
 In this case the data will be fetched on demand and cached afterwards.
 The first action triggered on a given day may therefore be a bit slower, and is also prone to failing if the server call fails for any reason.
-This potential problem can be prevented by linking the indivial channels to items, or by linking the `hourly-prices` channel to an item.
+This potential problem can be prevented by linking the individual channels to items, or by linking the `hourly-prices` channel to an item.

 ### `calculateCheapestPeriod`